avoytkiv/avoytkiv/README.md

 # Andrii Voitkiv - portfolio
 ## About
-> This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+> This is a repository to showcase skills, share projects and track my progress in Data Science / Machine Learning related topics.

 ## Table of contents
 - [About](#About)